-The U.S. EPA R/V Lake Guardian has been moored since September of last year and is set to sail again at the end of March.
+The U.S. EPA R/V Lake Guardian, moored since September of last year, is set to sail again at the end of March.
 Yet it’s been anything but quiet for the EPA’s largest research vessel on the Great Lakes.

-For now, 14 lines tether the boat to a dock in the port of Milwaukee near the University of Wisconsin.
-Last year when the ship was held with fewer lines, strong winds out of the east and five-foot waves knocked the vessel about.
-But it’s not just wind that poses a threat over the winter—bubblers move the water around the hull so ice doesn’t accumulate.
+For now, 14 lines still tether the boat to a dock in the port of Milwaukee near the University of Wisconsin while bubblers move the frigid water around the hull to prevent ice accumulation.

-A laundry list of repairs have been underway from routine maintenance like painting and replacing filters to high-ticket items like new bridge electronics and a larger davit, the crane that’s used to lift the lifeboats.
+A laundry list of repairs has also been underway from routine maintenance like painting and replacing filters to high-ticket items like new bridge electronics and a larger davit, the crane that’s used to lift the lifeboats.

-Ask him for his last name and he spells it out, “M-A-L-L-A-R-D—just like the duck,” yet after a career on the water spanning almost 39 years, everyone knows him as Captain John.
+Ask him for his last name and he spells it out, “M-A-L-L-A-R-D—just like the duck,” yet after a career on the water spanning almost 39 years, everyone knows him as Capt.
+John.

-Coincidentally the same is true for the Lake Guardian.
-Until 1990, when the EPA purchased it, the Lake Guardian served a supply boat to offshore oil rigs in the Gulf.
+In a way, the same is true for the Lake Guardian.
+Until 1990, when the EPA purchased it, the Lake Guardian served as a supply boat to offshore oil rigs in the Gulf.

-The former lives of the ship and Captain John make what they’re doing now that much more compelling because they no longer capitalize on this natural resource, they work to protect it.
+The former lives of the ship and Capt.
+John make what they’re doing now that much more compelling.
+They no longer capitalize on this natural resource; they work to protect it.

-“I’m looking for oil in a different way,” Captain John said, “making sure nobody spills any.”
+“I’m looking for oil in a different way,” Capt.
+John says, “making sure nobody spills any.”

 Every year, the Lake Guardian visits all five Great Lakes and performs two water quality surveys, first in March and April and then again in August.
 Throughout the season scientists book time on the boat to sample, test, scoop, analyze, and measure as much as they can get their hands on—that includes the water, sediment, air, and the aquatic species that call the lakes home.
 The boat is busy and always jam-packed with working scientists.